 The top 10 chicken and waffles in Toronto

 The top chicken and waffles in Toronto are great for when you want it all.
 Savoury or sweet?
 Opt for both at once when you order up this soulful Southern staple.
-Then the real conundrum becomes 'syrup or gravy?'
-(Again, there's no real reason to choose.)
+Then the real conundrum becomes, syrup or hot sauce?

-Here are my picks for the top plates of chicken and waffles in Toronto.
+Here are my picks for the top places to get chicken and waffles in Toronto.